310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% bubble Shinobu srsthinking %}
 In any case, after having performed various activities, Shinkai-dono has gained a reputation within Okinawa.

-Perhaps this is not the best expression, but it seems like at this point, he is almost treated as a God here.
+Perhaps this is not the best expression, but it seems like at this point, he is almost treated as a god here.
 {% endbubble %}

 {% bubble Chiaki frown %}
 <em>That</em> again…?
-I thought he stopped behaving as if he’s a God?
+I thought he stopped behaving as if he’s a god?
 {% endbubble %}

 {% bubble Kanata nod2 %}